snowplow-archive/snowplow.github.com/_posts/2014-07-xx-snowplow-0.9.6-released-with-configurable-enrichments.md

 category: Releases
 ---

 We are pleased to announce the release of Snowplow 0.9.6.
-This release does three things:
+This release does four things:

-1. It fixes some important bugs discovered in Snowplow 0.9.5, related to context and event shredding
+1. It fixes some important bugs discovered in Snowplow 0.9.5, related to our new shredding functionality
 2. It introduces new JSON-based configurations for Snowplow's existing enrichments
-3. It extends our geo-IP lookup enrichment to support all five of MaxMind's commercial databases
+3. It extends our geo-IP lookup enrichment to support all five of [MaxMind] [maxmind]'s commercial databases
-4. It updates our referer-parsing enrichment to support a user-configurable list of internal domains
+4. It extends our referer-parsing enrichment to support a user-configurable list of internal domains

 We are really excited about our new JSON-configurable enrichments.
 This is the first step on our roadmap to make Snowplow enrichments completely pluggable.
 In the short-term, it means that we can release new enrichments which won't require you to install a new version of EmrEtlRunner.
 It also means we can support much more complex (configuration-wise) enrichments than we could previously; finally it also means we can share the same enrichment configurations between our Hadoop and Kinesis-based flows.

-The support for the various paid-for MaxMind databases is exciting too - we've been using it internally to see which companies are browsing the Snowplow website!
-We are very pleased to have MaxMind as our first commercial data partner and would encourage you to check out their IP database offerings.
+The support for the various paid-for [MaxMind] [maxmind] databases is exciting too - we've been using this internally to see which companies are browsing the Snowplow website!
+We are very pleased to have [MaxMind] [maxmind] as our first commercial data partner and would encourage you to check out their IP database offerings.

 Below the fold we will cover: